Chloeliyi/I3E_STLD_ASG2/README.md

 - Audio Volume: Adjust the volume levels for sound effects and music to your preference.
 # Limitations and Known Bugs
 - The enemy may not be accurate at aiming at you
+- The enemy can get stuck but will still aim at you if you get close enough
+- Transition scene runs through twice (intentional because the level cannot load otherwise)
 - The teleporters might need to be clicked a few times to be able to unlock
 - The win game message sometimes does not show up at the end.
 # How To Win The Game